Vyral/jason-daniels-recruiting/_drafts/using-a-dialer.md

 youtube_code: 0YToEDXZzlE
 ---

-{% include youtube.html %}Whether or not you should use a dialer depends on the marketing you do.&nbsp;
+{% include youtube.html %}<center>Whether or not you should use a dialer depends on the marketing you do.&nbsp;</center>

 Should you use a dialer?&nbsp;